Assets of the aggressor country in Ukraine: what is known about the case involving the Rosatom building in Podil

 Who is involved in the case

 The pre-trial investigation has been completed.
 The indictment has been sent to the court for consideration of the case on its merits.
-If proven guilty, the defendants face up to 12 years in prison with confiscation of property.
+If found guilty, the defendants face up to 12 years in prison with confiscation of property.